Skip to main content

 Your 1920s Old Southeast cottage kitchen was designed for an icebox and a two-burner stove.
 It's narrow, closed off from the living space, and wired for a single light fixture.
 Opening it up means removing or modifying the central load-bearing wall — structural engineering, a steel beam or LVL header, and rerouting whatever electrical and plumbing runs through it.
 In a home this age, expect cast iron waste lines and undersized electrical behind those walls.

-Our in-house carpenters handle finish details that matter in character homes: matching existing trim profiles, integrating new cabinetry with original hardwood floors, and keeping the cottage feel while bringing the kitchen into this century.
+Revolution's 20+ W-2 carpenters on payroll handle finish details that matter in character homes: matching existing trim profiles, integrating new cabinetry with original hardwood floors, and keeping the cottage feel while bringing the kitchen into this century.
 See our kitchen remodel cost guide for St. Pete-specific pricing.

 Learn about kitchen remodeling →